WillyWalker/shiny-invention/README.md

 # shiny-invention

-The President of the United States uses [Twitter Blue].
+The President of the United States uses {Twitter Blue}.
 What a [Sussy Baka].

 def val(x):

   print('The value of x is', x)
   return